This section contains steps to install vSphere CSI Driver. Please visit the Prerequisite section before proceeding.

 Verify that the credential secret is successfully created in the kube-system namespace.

-$ kubectl get secret vsphere-config-secret --namespace=kube-system NAME TYPE DATA AGE vsphere-config-secret Opaque 1 43s
+$ kubectl get secret vsphere-config-secret --namespace=vmware-system-csi NAME TYPE DATA AGE vsphere-config-secret Opaque 1 43s

 For security purposes, it is advised to remove this configuration file.

-NOTE: Visit vSphere CSI Driver - Deployment with Topology to deploy your kubernetes cluster with topology aware provisioning feature.
+NOTE: Refer vSphere CSI Driver - Deployment with Topology to deploy your kubernetes cluster with topology aware provisioning feature.

 To verify that the CSI driver has been successfully deployed, you should observe that there is one instance of the vsphere-csi-controller running on the master node and that an instance of the vsphere-csi-node is running on each of the worker nodes.

-$ kubectl get deployment --namespace=kube-system NAME READY AGE vsphere-csi-controller 1/1 2m58s $ kubectl get daemonsets vsphere-csi-node --namespace=kube-system NAME DESIRED CURRENT READY UP-TO-DATE AVAILABLE NODE SELECTOR AGE vsphere-csi-node 4 4 4 4 4 <none> 3m51s
+$ kubectl get deployment --namespace=vmware-system-csi NAME READY AGE vsphere-csi-controller 1/1 2m58s $ kubectl get daemonsets vsphere-csi-node --namespace=vmware-system-csi NAME DESIRED CURRENT READY UP-TO-DATE AVAILABLE NODE SELECTOR AGE vsphere-csi-node 4 4 4 4 4 <none> 3m51s

 Verify that the vSphere CSI driver has been registered with Kubernetes